Press Kit

 Terresa Moses is a proud Black queer woman dedicated to the liberation of Black and brown people through art and design.
 She uses creativity as tools of community activism like her solo exhibition, Umbra, and her community distro project, Stop Killing Black People.
 She created Project Naptural and co-created Racism Untaught.
 She has published two books, Racism Untaught and An Anthology of Blackness.

-Moses is the Creative Director at Blackbird Revolt and an Assistant Professor of Graphic Design and the Director of Design Justice at the University of Minnesota.
-She is currently a PhD candidate in Social Justice Education at the University of Toronto.
+Moses is the Creative Director at Blackbird Revolt.
+She is an Associate Professor of Graphic Design, McKnight Presidential Fellow, and the Director of Design Justice at the University of Minnesota.
+She recently earned her doctorate in Social Justice Education at the University of Toronto.
 She serves on the advisory board of the Black Liberation Lab.